-Hard copies are also available at the County libraries in each of the four project
+Hard copies are also available at County libraries in each of the project communities.

 What Is a Pedestrian Plan?